XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Finance expert

-• CIRO regulation ensures strong investor protection for Canadians
+• Regulated by CIRO and a member of CIPF, ensuring strong investor protection for Canadians

-• No minimum deposit required for standard accounts
+• No minimum deposit required for standard (individual) accounts

-• Flat-fee pricing structure (CAD $2.99 per trade for Canadian stocks)
+• Competitive flat-fee pricing structure (CAD $2.99 per trade for Canadian stocks, approx. CAD $4/trade for US stocks and ETFs)

-• No forex, crypto, commodities, or CFD trading available in Canada
+• No crypto services (spot, staking, earn, lending, or wallet) available in Canada

 WebullWebull